annelhote/annelhote/README.md

 ### Hi there 👋

+Data engineer & software craftswoman at the French ministy of higher education and research.

 <!--
 **annelhote/annelhote** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.